Rein Attemann, Puget Sound Advocacy Manager

 email: lisa at wecprotects.org

-Danielle provides research support for Washington Environmental Council.
+Danielle joined the Puget Sound program team in 2015 after providing WEC with contracted research support on several projects.
 She is a graduate of Western Washington University, where she received a bachelor’s degree in Environmental Policy and Political Science.
 While earning her J.D. from Lewis & Clark Law School, Danielle gained experience in international and domestic environmental policy clerking for NOAA’s Alaska Regional Counsel and the International Environmental Law Project.
 Since finding her way back home to Seattle, Danielle spends much of her free time exploring the Duwamish, sitting around a campfire, and jogging with her pup.

 email: danielle at wecprotects.org